mark-watson/haskell_book/manuscript/hybrid_haskell_python_coref.md

 ## Installing the Python Coreference Server

 I recommend that you use virtual Python environments when using Python applications to separate the dependencies required for each application or development project.
 Here I assume that you are running in a Python version 3.6 (or higher) version environment.
+If you want to install the **neuralcoref** library using **pip** you must use and older version of **spaCy**.
 First install the dependencies:

 ~~~~~~~~
 pip install spacy==2.1.0